Claiming benefits after being made redundant

 When you are made redundant, you may receive several payments from your employer in a short time.
 This can mean you have to wait longer to get Universal Credit.

 For Universal Credit, your income is assessed each calendar month.
-Any income you receive in that assessment period is taken into account.
+Any earnings you receive in that assessment period are taken into account.

 • outstanding holiday pay